-You will be assessed by an assessor who is: A qualified and well-experienced trades person in the relevant occupation.
+You will be assessed by an assessor who is: A qualified and well-experienced tradesperson in the relevant occupation.
 The assessor also holds a qualification as an assessor.
-Usually, the assessor is the panel assessor from Victoria University, Australia.
+Usually, the assessor is the panel assessor from the RTO, Australia.

 - Investment worthy

 - Eliminates the challenges faced in the traditional video conferencing assessment